Terms and translations

 A term has

-Best practices for term marks
+Best practices for marks

-Empty vs missing translations
+Empty vs. missing translations

 Behaviour and edge cases

 • Deleting a term removes the term and every translation across every language.
 No undo.
+Both the dashboard and the CLI ask for confirmation first.

 On this page